 - Introductory 0 percent APR for 14 months on purchases and balance transfers (11.99 percent to 22.99 percent variable ongoing)

 - No annual fee, no foreign transaction fees, no penalty APR and your first late payment fee is waived (up to $40 afterward)

 - All cash back earned in your first 12 months will be matched

 - Not as many perks as some of its competitors

-- The 2 percent cash back categories are limited to $1,000 in combined purchases each quarter, then reverts to 1 percent
+- The 2 percent cash back categories (gas stations and restaurants) are limited to $1,000 in combined purchases each quarter, then reverts to 1 percent

-- Requires good credit to qualify, and better options are available with that score
+- Requires at-least good credit to qualify, and better options are available with that score

 All information about the Wells Fargo Propel American Express® card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.